On Experiments: Experiments

 with Bayes optimal decision rule,

-$d(z)$ proceeds by first \emph{inferring} which $\theta$ is true, before acting optimally.
-Denote by $\bullet$ the canonical one element set.
+$d(z)$ proceeds first by \emph{inferring} which $\theta$ is true, before acting optimally.
+Denote by $\bullet$ the canonical set of one element.
 To include prior distributions in our language, we can work with the category of elements under $\bullet$, denoted by $\MM(\bullet,-)$.
 Objects of this category are precisely prior distributions defined over the relevant set.
 Arrows are commutative triangles that ensure the priors match up, ie an arrow,

 ensures $\pi_{\obs'} = f(\pi_\obs)$.
 Bayes' rule then asserts that this category is a dagger category, to each arrow $f$ we obtain a reversed arrow.